-Ruth’s wide ranging research interests include the extended use of religious heritage buildings for events, and the eventisation of religious heritage objects, religious heritage events, objects and buildings, religious events as pilgrimage, conference design and logistics, new types of business events and conferences, unconferences, introducing interactivity, personality and communication e.g. MBTI, NLP, spirituality and events management, business events, event planning and evaluation, public sector events and procurement, venues for conferences, client management, project management, team development, weddings, raves and political events.
-Since 2014, she has published work on planning and managing events, church events and community, events as pilgrimage, and illegal raves.
+Ruth’s specialist research interests include the eventization of faith, extended use of religious heritage buildings for events and the eventization of religious heritage objects, religious heritage events, objects and buildings, religious events as pilgrimage, religious and spiritual events and tourism.
+She has research interests in event planning and management, conference design and logistics, new types of business events and conferences, unconferences, introducing interactivity in event content design, personality and communication e.g. MBTI, NLP, business events, event evaluation, public sector events and procurement, venues for conferences, client management, project management, team development, weddings, raves and political events.
+Since 2014, she has also published work on planning and managing events, church events and community, events as pilgrimage, spiritual and religious events and festivals, rituals in religious events, and illegal raves.

 Level 5: Personal Tutor, Professional Event Practice 2; Celebration, Ritual and Culture (Module Leader).